awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-subscribe-notifications.md

 # Subscribe to SSM Agent Notifications<a name="ssm-agent-subscribe-notifications"></a>

-Amazon SNS can notify you when new versions of SSM Agent are released\.
+Amazon Simple Notification Service \(Amazon SNS\) can notify you when new versions of SSM Agent are released\.
 Use the following procedure to subscribe to these notifications\.

+**Tip**
+You can also subscribe to notifications by watching the [SSM Agent Release Notes](https://github.com/aws/amazon-ssm-agent/blob/master/RELEASENOTES.md) page on GitHub\.

 **To subscribe to SSM Agent notifications**

 1. Open the Amazon SNS console at [https://console\.aws\.amazon\.com/sns/v2/home](https://console.aws.amazon.com/sns/v2/home)\.

-1. In the navigation bar, change the region to **US East \(N\.
+1. From the Region selector in the navigation bar, choose **US East \(N\.
 Virginia\)**, if it is not selected already\.
-You must select this region because the SNS notifications that you are subscribing to were created in this region\.
+You must select this Region because the SNS notifications for SSM Agent that you are subscribing to are generated from this Region only\.

 1. In the navigation pane, choose **Subscriptions**\.

 1. Choose **Create subscription**\.

-1. In the **Create subscription** dialog box, do the following:
+1. For **Create subscription**, do the following:

    1. For **Topic ARN**, use the following Amazon Resource Name \(ARN\):